 International Social Security Association (ISSA)

-Development and promotion of productive employment policies and programmes for employment generation and actualization of the National Action Plan on Employment Creation and the Local Employment Content initiatives of the Federal Government.
+*Development and promotion of productive employment policies and programmes for employment generation and actualization of national employment policies of the Federal Government.

 *Stimulation and enhancement of national Productivity Consciousness, rewards for excellence and promotion of national competitiveness.